zhenkewu/CFRL/docs/source/customizations/custom_agents.rst

-If an agent is a valid custom agent, then it can be used wherever a :code:`FQI` can be used.
+If an agent is a valid custom agent, then it can be used wherever an :code:`FQI` can be used.
 For example, we can use :code:`evaluate_fairness_through_model()` to calculate its counterfactual fairness metric.